bohacikgamedev-prog/DesktopPet/README.md

 # DesktopPet
+Hello,
-This is Desktop Pet app free for everyone.
-I will be trying updating it.
+This is free Desktop Pet app for everyone.
+I will be trying updating it evry 2 weeks.
+Download it and have fun :D